-How To Redirect Blogspot Traffic To Another Blog
+How to Redirect Blogspot Traffic to Another Website

 This article shows in detail how to easily redirect all your Blogspot traffic to your new blog URL.